adeolasopade/-adeolasopade-/README.md

 This repository contains **50+ real-world consulting deliverables** from regulated organisations, showcasing how I **assess, implement, and operationalise** security, privacy, and risk programs across ISMS, third-party assurance, governance, and resilience; through gap analysis, risk and vendor assessments, audit-ready documentation, and strengthened incident response and privacy maturity.

-The projects presented here are informed by real-world engagements; however, all deliverables have been independently recreated using synthetic data to reflect practical, audit-ready scenarios.
+The projects presented here are informed by real-world engagements — some where I have led or executed the work independently, and others where I have contributed in a support or assist capacity.
+In both cases, all deliverables have been independently recreated using synthetic data to reflect practical, audit-ready scenarios.
+The documentation also consolidates insights from my ongoing self-directed study.
 No client documents or proprietary materials are reproduced.
 All templates are either self-developed or properly licensed.

 👉 **Recruiters & consulting firms:** explore the repo if you’re hiring professionals who can design, assess, and run effective security programs.